DevL/potency/output/md/Arms & Armour/Ranged Weapons.md

 ## Grip

 ### One-handed
 The weapon makes it normal amount of damage.
+One-handed _light_ weapons add 1B and one-handed _heavy_ weapons add 2B.
 This allows the other hand to e.g. hold a [shield](../Arms%20%26%20Armour/Shields.md).

 ### Two-handed
-The weapon damage is increased one level, but at most to 5.
+The weapon makes an additional [bonus die](../Rolling%20Dice/Bonus%20Dice.md) of damage.
+Two-handed _light_ weapons add 2B and two-handed _heavy_ weapons add 3B.

-> Noomeron is using a longbow which is a two-handed weapon.
-When thrusting with it, she will increase the damage level of the weapon from her _ranged_ combat_ of 4 to 5 and then add the 2B for a total of 8D including the _wild die_.
+> Noomeron is using a longbow which is a _heavy_, two-handed weapon.
+When shooting with it, she will base the damage on her _ranged combat_ of 4 and then add 3B for a total of 8D physical damage, including the _wild die_.

 ## Range